 Cockroaches are known to be extremely resilient and secretive creatures, which means they can be especially challenging to get rid of.
-If you like the idea of a natural approach to pest control, you can try using diatomaceous earth (DE), which can be safely used around people and pets.
+If you like the idea of a chemical free approach to pest control, you can try using diatomaceous earth (DE).

 In order to have success using diatomaceous earth for cockroaches, you need to follow a three step plan that involves: establishing good preventive habits, applying the diatomaceous earth, and then reapplying and cleaning up, as needed.
 Following these steps can help ensure that you can get rid of roaches for good.

 Before you start trying to control cockroaches, it is important to do some preventive things to keep more roaches from coming into your home while you are treating the current infestation.
 Continue doing these things after the cockroaches are gone for long-lasting results.